 Chicagoland's Dairy Star Ice Cream has fat free, no sugar added, and non-dairy soft serve varieties on tap.
 One of the veteran ice cream shop's specials is a "Flavor Burst Cone," creamy vanilla soft serve with up to three flavor gels swirled into the ice cream.
 There are 13 dip flavors to choose from, so you can try a number of combinations with each visit.

 Mrs. Curl's hand-spun milkshakes, banana splits, "razzles" (like Dairy Queen Blizzards), and "flavor burst" soft serve specialties have brought loyal customers to the window and creekside seating area every summer for over 55 years.
-The Greenwood fixture plans to expand into a year-round business dishing up peanut butter and butterscotch flavor burst soft serve cones -- topped with a beloved chocolate Teddy Graham -- for more generations to come.
+The Greenwood fixture will likely be dishing up peanut butter and butterscotch flavor burst soft serve cones — topped with a beloved chocolate Teddy Graham — for more generations to come.

 Would you like fudge in the bottom of your cone?
 The family-owned Dips & Sips shop adds a little special something to the typical soft serve treat.
-You'll find "explosions," soft serve with any topping -- like pineapple, caramel, and peanuts -- blended together, and "flavor bursts," vanilla soft serve with syrup added for a twisted cone.
+You'll find "explosions," soft serve with any topping — like brownies, caramel, or peanuts — blended together.
 Choose from butterscotch, English toffee, cheesecake, and more.

 South Portland, ME